-Connect with GitHub — it's free See how it works →10-day free trial — full Pro · Founding Pro: $6/mo · Team: $12/seat/mo
+Connect with GitHub — it's free See how it works →7-day free trial — full Pro · Founding Pro: $15/mo (first 250) · Pro: $29/mo · Team: $34/seat/mo

 Claude reports success.
 The output looks right.
 Three steps later, something is broken — or missing — and tracing it back costs more time than the original task.
 There was no checkpoint.
 There was no verification.
 There was just trust.

 The decision you landed on.
 The tradeoff you reasoned through.
 Why you chose this approach.
 Gone.
 Tomorrow you start from the beginning — not from where you were.
+Every session starts at zero, for as long as you use the tool.

 Xpansion was built by someone who lived this — not an observer diagnosing from the outside, but a builder inside the loop.
 The frustration isn't unique to developers.
 It belongs to anyone building real things with AI: products, content, systems, decisions.
 Powerful tools.
 No accountability layer.
 Until now.